 The team provides general guidance, organizational structure, and direction on preparedness and communication to ensure that the College is ready to deal with unexpected incidents to protect the NSC faculty, staff, students, and the greater campus community.

 The team's focus may also be utilized during major emergencies that occur in close proximity to our campus but that do not directly impact our physical facilities.
 During this time, we will coordinate emergency communication/information from the City of Henderson.

-In fall 2018, UNLV Police Services outfitted its officers with body-worn cameras (BWCs) for use during patrols of campus.
+In fall 2018, University Police Services outfitted its officers with body-worn cameras (BWCs) for use during patrols of campus.
 Ensuring transparency and accountability, UNLV’s Video Camera Surveillance Committee reviewed and approved the camera policy in May 2018.
 Officers received training on operation of the cameras, the policy governing their use, and the storage and chain-of-custody of the camera footage.
 Cameras were distributed to a number of officers for trial operations on the Nevada State College Campus on August 21, 2018 before moving into phase two at UNLV’s Shadow Lane Campus, and finally onto UNLV’s Maryland Parkway Campus.
 All day and night shift patrol officers will be issued BWCs to be worn on duty.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act was enacted by Congress and signed into law in November of 1990.
-To comply with provisions of the act, information is compiled and published annually by the UNLV Department of Police Services.
+To comply with provisions of the act, information is compiled and published annually by the University Police Services.
 As law enforcement professionals tasked with the maintenance of a safe and secure educational environment, it is our responsibility to provide a comprehensive report regarding the campus public safety environment, including the incidence of crime.
 For those interested, you may view the Nevada State College Campus Crime Statistics.